cr0ssing/raam.client.js/README.md

 multiple messages.
 A reader can verify the integrity of a message by using the verifying key included in the message.

-A reader can also verify, that a message has the same author than all other messages in the channel, which is called authenication.
+A reader can also verify, that a message has the same author than all other messages in the channel, which is called authentication.
 For that, RAAM uses a merkle tree signing scheme, where the verifying keys of all messages in a channel are the leafs of the tree.
 From all verifying keys the root of the tree, the merkle root, is constructed, which acts as the id for a RAAM channel.